solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 ```
 $ ls bucky-output/
-nexus.BUCKy.tar  nexus.mb.tar
-nexus.CFs.csv    nexus.mbsum.tar.gz
+nexus.CFs.csv  nexus.mb.tar  nexus.mbsum.tar.gz
 ```
 The `.csv` file (spreadsheet) lists all the 4-taxon sets and their estimated quartet concordance factors which will be the input for SNaQ.

-NOTE: We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in snaq.
+**NOTE:** We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in SNaQ as described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).

 # 3. Estimating a population tree with Quartet MaxCut